citrix/citrix-daas-rest-go/citrixorchestration/docs/EditDeliveryGroupRequestModel.md

 `func (o *EditDeliveryGroupRequestModel) UnsetAutoscaleLogOffReminderTitle()`

 UnsetAutoscaleLogOffReminderTitle ensures that no value is present for AutoscaleLogOffReminderTitle, not even an explicit nil
+### GetAutoscaleScaleDownActionDuringPeak

+`func (o *EditDeliveryGroupRequestModel) GetAutoscaleScaleDownActionDuringPeak() AutoscaleScaleDownAction`

+GetAutoscaleScaleDownActionDuringPeak returns the AutoscaleScaleDownActionDuringPeak field if non-nil, zero value otherwise.

+### GetAutoscaleScaleDownActionDuringPeakOk

+`func (o *EditDeliveryGroupRequestModel) GetAutoscaleScaleDownActionDuringPeakOk() (*AutoscaleScaleDownAction, bool)`

+GetAutoscaleScaleDownActionDuringPeakOk returns a tuple with the AutoscaleScaleDownActionDuringPeak field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoscaleScaleDownActionDuringPeak

+`func (o *EditDeliveryGroupRequestModel) SetAutoscaleScaleDownActionDuringPeak(v AutoscaleScaleDownAction)`

+SetAutoscaleScaleDownActionDuringPeak sets AutoscaleScaleDownActionDuringPeak field to given value.

+### HasAutoscaleScaleDownActionDuringPeak

+`func (o *EditDeliveryGroupRequestModel) HasAutoscaleScaleDownActionDuringPeak() bool`

+HasAutoscaleScaleDownActionDuringPeak returns a boolean if a field has been set.

+### GetAutoscaleScaleDownActionDuringOffPeak

+`func (o *EditDeliveryGroupRequestModel) GetAutoscaleScaleDownActionDuringOffPeak() AutoscaleScaleDownAction`

+GetAutoscaleScaleDownActionDuringOffPeak returns the AutoscaleScaleDownActionDuringOffPeak field if non-nil, zero value otherwise.

+### GetAutoscaleScaleDownActionDuringOffPeakOk

+`func (o *EditDeliveryGroupRequestModel) GetAutoscaleScaleDownActionDuringOffPeakOk() (*AutoscaleScaleDownAction, bool)`

+GetAutoscaleScaleDownActionDuringOffPeakOk returns a tuple with the AutoscaleScaleDownActionDuringOffPeak field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoscaleScaleDownActionDuringOffPeak

+`func (o *EditDeliveryGroupRequestModel) SetAutoscaleScaleDownActionDuringOffPeak(v AutoscaleScaleDownAction)`

+SetAutoscaleScaleDownActionDuringOffPeak sets AutoscaleScaleDownActionDuringOffPeak field to given value.

+### HasAutoscaleScaleDownActionDuringOffPeak

+`func (o *EditDeliveryGroupRequestModel) HasAutoscaleScaleDownActionDuringOffPeak() bool`

+HasAutoscaleScaleDownActionDuringOffPeak returns a boolean if a field has been set.

 ### GetMachineCost

 `func (o *EditDeliveryGroupRequestModel) GetMachineCost() float64`